mbkemec/yeast-ml-project/README.md

 - **Number of features**: 8 numerical
 - **Number of classes**: 10 localization sites
 - **Missing values**: None
-- **License**: Original dataset is not included in this repository.
+- **Source**: Original dataset is not included in this repository.
 Please download it directly from UCI.

 ### Data Structure